-The DMV Investigations Division (INV) protects the programs and interests of the department and public through active fraud/counterfeit detection, investigation, audit and enforcement services.
+The DMV Investigations Division (INV) and the Occupational Licensing Division (OL) protect the programs and interests of the department and public through active fraud/counterfeit detection, investigation, audit, and enforcement services.

 The Investigations Division diligently enforces laws, rules, and regulations that apply to:

 - Miscellaneous Title / Registration Fraud

 - Registration Violation

 The Occupational Licensing Division diligently enforces laws, rules and regulations that apply to: